TurboTLS: TLS connection establishment with 1 less round trip: Introduction

 TLS does have a pre-shared key mode that allows for an abbreviated handshake permitting application data to be sent in the first \CtoS TLS flow, but this requires that the client and server have a pre-shared key in advance, established either through some out-of-band mechanism or saved from a previous TLS connection for session resumption.

-\paragraph{Our contributions.} We describe a method, which we call TurboTLS, for removing one round trip of latency from TLS connection establishment by transmitting the first two flows of the TLS handshake over UDP while doing the TCP three-way handshake in parallel, then switching over to the TCP connection for the final \CtoS handshake flow and the transmission of application data.
+\myparagraph{Our contributions} We describe a method, which we call TurboTLS, for removing one round trip of latency from TLS connection establishment by transmitting the first two flows of the TLS handshake over UDP while doing the TCP three-way handshake in parallel, then switching over to the TCP connection for the final \CtoS handshake flow and the transmission of application data.
 The message flow of TurboTLS is shown in \Cref{fig:turbotls}.
 It allows the client to start sending its first byte of application in just one round trip (excluding the DNS resolution), without requiring any pre-shared key.
 TurboTLS does not require any change to the contents or state machine of the TLS protocol: it only changes the network delivery mechanism.
 We employ several techniques to make TurboTLS operate smoothly in a heterogeneous network environment where there may be UDP packet loss, where some servers may not support TurboTLS, and where intermediary network devices may have trouble with UDP fragmentation.
+We implement TurboTLS and compare its network performance with TLS 1.3 and QUIC over local, national, and intercontinental distance connections, as shown in \Cref{fig:results} and \Cref{tab:results}.
+In general, TurboTLS achieves median latency approximately the same as QUIC, which is a 50\% improvement compared to TLS 1.3 in long-distance connections, and slightly less in short-distance connections to fixed overhead.

 \Cref{tab:comparison} summarizes the characteristics of TurboTLS compared with other relevant network security protocols; see \Cref{sec:background} and \Cref{sec:discussion:comparison} for more details.